-The Construction Compounds will require electricity to power temporary office and welfare facilities during the Construction Phase.
+The Construction Compounds will require electricity to power any temporary office and welfare facilities during the Construction Phase.
 Power for the Construction Compounds will be supplied through a connection into the electricity network, or where this is unavailable, via generators.
-Temporary electricity provision for works areas along the Proposed Scheme to power items such as temporary lighting, temporary traffic signals and other construction equipment will be provided through generators, as required.
+Temporary electricity provision for works areas along the Proposed Scheme to power items such a temporary lighting, temporary traffic signals and other construction equipment will be provided through generators, as required.

-The electricity demand during the Construction Phase is considered to be a Negative, Not Significant, Short-Term impact.
+It is considered that the impact due to electricity demand during the Construction Phase will be Negative, Not Significant and Short-Term.

-A number of interfaces between the existing electricity infrastructure and the Proposed Scheme have been identified, some of which will require diversion of the infrastructure as outlined in Table 19.6 and shown in ESB Asset Alterations Drawings (BCIDB-JAC-UTL_UE-0007_XX_00-DR-CU-9001) in Volume 3 of this EIAR.
+A number of interfaces between existing electricity infrastructure and the Proposed Scheme have been identified, some of which will require diversion of the infrastructure, as outlined in Table 19.6 and shown in the ESB Asset Alterations Drawings (BCIDD-ROT-UTL\UE-0304\XX\00-DR-CU-9001).
 As a result of these diversions, there may be temporary local interruptions to the electricity provision during works on that infrastructure.